hypercosmac/DroneVoiceIOS/README.md

 3. The app will automatically detect and connect to the drone.
 4. Once connected, you can control the drone using voice commands or virtual joysticks.
 5. Press and hold the microphone button to issue voice commands like "take off" or "land".
+6. Object detection is enabled by default.
+Tap the eye icon in the top-right corner to toggle it on/off.
+7. Detected objects will be highlighted with bounding boxes and labeled with their class names and confidence scores.

+## Documentation

+For details on the implementation of the YOLO object detection feature, see [IMPLEMENTATION_NOTES.md](IMPLEMENTATION_NOTES.md).

 ## Contributing